-I am Gabi, a 25-year-old girl living in Spain.
+I am Gabi, a 26-year-old girl living in Spain.
 And I would like to welcome you to my blog where I write about my life in Spain and popular travel destinations on the Spanish mainland and islands.

 How did everything start?

-In August 2016 I took a 6 AM Ryanair flight from Berlin to Madrid that was the start of my move-abroad-adventure.
+In August 2016 I took a 6 AM Ryanair flight from Berlin to Madrid which was the start of my move-abroad-adventure.
 I came to Spain for a six-month exchange as part of my bachelor’s degrees studies, and five years later I am still here.
 So what happened?

 But before we dive into that, let me introduce myself properly: My name is Gabriele.
 I was born in a small Baltic country called Lithuania, which is the reason why I called my blog like that.
 I have been traveling for as long as I can remember.
 My parents were professional athletes when I was young so we have been moving around a lot.
 I even lived in Iceland for a year with my mom.
 I think this is where my curiosity and ¨Wissensdurst¨ (a German word that means “knowledge thirst”) for different cultures and languages come from.
 Of course, I absolutely hated it when I was young.
 But thinking back right now, it made me the person I am today.
 And I am grateful for that.

 My parents and I moved to Germany when I was three years old and I lived there, until the start of my semester abroad when I was twenty years old.
 So how did I choose Spain?
 I decided to study “International Business” (sounds much fancier than it actually is!) and chose Spanish as a second language.
 Did I know any Spanish back then?
 No. Was that a smart decision to take?
 Not really.
 But that’s how it all began.
 Part of my studies was doing a semester abroad.
 And thanks to my rather mediocre GPA I ended up going to a small beautiful town in the North of Spain called León.